CS5331-ACKS/rest-api-development/README.md

 #### Question 1: Briefly describe the web technology stack used in your implementation.

+Back-end tech stack
-Database - Sqlite was used due to its excellent reputation as an embedded database and ease of use.
+- Database - Sqlite was used due to its excellent reputation as an embedded database and ease of use.

-TODO: Frontend and Flask
+- Web Framework - Flask, a python web framework was used.

+Front-end tech stack
+- Bootstrap - For HTML- and CSS-based design template.
+- jQuery - JavaScript library to perform AJAX calls and DOM manipulation.

 #### Question 2: Are there any security considerations your team thought about?